External documentation and training resources

 Official documentation

 OpenMP specification v4.5 and OpenMP specification v5.1.
-Maybe more importantly, the OpenMP specification v5.0 Examples.
+Maybe more importantly, the OpenMP specification v5.0 Examples or, as a website.

 LLVM shares a web pages tracking the implementation state of standard OpenMP features.